 (b) a register of the names of persons who are approved by the adoption applications committee.

-(2) The Director-General may delete, in accordance with regulations, the name of a person or the names of persons entered in a register.
+(2) The CEO may delete, in accordance with regulations, the name of a person or the names of persons entered in a register.

-(3) Where the name of any person has been deleted under subsection (2) from a register, the Director-General is to notify the person in a manner prescribed by regulation.
+(3) Where the name of any person has been deleted under subsection (2) from a register, the CEO is to notify the person in a manner prescribed by regulation.

-(4) Where the name of any person has been deleted under subsection (2) from a register, the person may, in the manner prescribed by regulation, apply to the Director-General to have his or her name re-entered in the register.
+(4) Where the name of any person has been deleted under subsection (2) from a register, the person may, in the manner prescribed by regulation, apply to the CEO to have his or her name re-entered in the register.

-(5) The Director-General may, on a ground prescribed by regulation, re-enter in the register, the name of a person who applies under subsection (4).
+(5) The CEO may, on a ground prescribed by regulation, re-enter in the register, the name of a person who applies under subsection (4).

 [Section 44 amended by No. 8 of 2003 s.
-26.]
+26; No. 34 of 2004 s.
+251.]

 Division 7 — Placement of prospective adoptees